 The M1 viaduct is one of Sheffield’s most prominent landmarks.
-More so once due to the adjacent pair of cooling towers that the viaduct respectfully curved around.
+Moreso once upon a time due to the adjacent pair of cooling towers that the viaduct respectfully curved around.

 The Tinsley Cooling Towers were left standing for safety reasons after the demolition of the old Blackburn Meadows Power Station, following its closure in 1980.